Over the last two international qualifying campaigns, a talisman in green has stepped up for Ireland when they have required one most.

 The Villa man occasionally appeared off the bench to shore things up in the centre and the six times he did start he failed to impress in Ireland green.

-A real disappointment when you consider over the last three seasons he has 25 goals and 28 assists for Aston Villa and Barnsley in all competitions and was vital in the Villains recent Premier League promotion.
+A real disappointment when you consider over the last three seasons he has 27 goals and 30 assists for Aston Villa and Barnsley in all competitions and was vital in the Villains recent Premier League promotion.

 Not a bad player to have in a side that is crying out for creativity and goals.